Capital gains tax in Australia: Operation

-The existence of separate categories for collectibles and personal items works to prevent losses from them being offset against other gains such as from investments.
+The existence of separate categories for collectables and personal items works to prevent losses from them being offset against other gains such as from investments.
 In effect it prevents hobbies being subsidised.

 Net losses in each category can be carried forward to future years, in their respective categories, but cannot be offset against ordinary income, or each other.

 Capital losses are applied before the capital gains discount: